Kyrremann/LuaPill/README.md

 ## Input/controls
 * Move tile with mouse
 * Left click to place tile
-* Right click to rotate (only works if the tiles are sorted)
 * Shift + scroll to zoom in or out
  * You can also use + and -
 * Scroll to cycle through different tiles